aaronsharma/SEGP/Portfolio/System Integration & UX.md

 <p align="center">
   <img width="500"  src="https://github.com/aaronsharma/SEGP/blob/main/Portfolio/Media/1.gif">
 </p>
-In version 2, homepage and routers were optimized and back button was added for better user experience.
-Also, the device input text box was replaced by eight buttons to avoid possible input error.
+In version 2, homepage and routers were optimized: words about this page and a 'back' button were added for better user experience.
+In the input page, the input text box of device was replaced by eight buttons to avoid possible input error.
 <p align="center">
   <img width="500" src="https://github.com/aaronsharma/SEGP/blob/main/Portfolio/Media/2.gif">
 </p>